CrowdhubApps/cordova-plugin-albums-and-photos/README.md

 # Cordova Photos Plugin

-This Cordova/Phonegap plugin provides access to photo library on device.
+This Cordova/Phonegap plugin provides access to photo and video library on device.

 Only iOS and Android are supported for now - please feel free to make your pull requests for new platforms.